 Prior to 2020, if you were a freelancer or your small business hired contracted work, you either issued or received a 1099-MISC.

-Now, the IRS has introduced the new Form 1099-NEC, a new form just for reporting independent contractor income (officially known as “non-employee compensation”).
+Now, the IRS has introduced the Form 1099-NEC just for reporting independent contractor income (officially known as “non-employee compensation”).
 If you work with contractors or do contracting work as someone who’s self-employed, here’s everything you need to know.

 What is Form 1099-NEC?

-The 1099-NEC (preview here) is a new form specifically for reporting non-employee compensation—currently defined as payments to individuals not on payroll on a contract basis to complete a project or assignment.
-This would include all independent contractors, gig workers, or self-employed individuals who previously had their payments reported in box 7 of a 1099-MISC form.
+The 1099-NEC is a form specifically for reporting non-employee compensation—currently defined as payments to individuals not on payroll on a contract basis to complete a project or assignment.
+This would include all independent contractors, gig workers, or self-employed individuals who prior to 2020 had their payments reported in box 7 of a 1099-MISC form.

 1099-NEC vs 1099-MISC